Universality of Euler flows and flexibility of Reeb embeddings: Steady Euler flows: proof of Theorems and

 In view of the previous discussion, let us take a point $\tilde y_s\in \mathbb S^{17}$ as the image of the point $y_s\times \{0\}\in N$ under the embedding $e$, and a neighborhood $\tilde U_{t_{-n},...,t_n}\subset \mathbb S^{17}$ as a neighborhood in $\mathbb S^{17}$ of the image of the open set $U_{t_{-n},...,t_n} \times \{ 0 \}\subset N$ under the embedding $e$.
 Then, Theorem~\ref{T.main2} can be restated in a more precise way as follows:

 \begin{theorem*}[Beltrami fields are Turing complete] There exists a Beltrami field $u$ on $\mathbb S^{17}$ for some Riemannian metric $g$ such that for any Turing machine $(Q,q_0,F,\Sigma, \delta)$ there is an explicitly constructible open set $U_{t_{-n},...,t_n}\subset \mathbb T^4$ attached to each finite string $t_{-n},...,t_{n} \in \Sigma$ and an explicitly constructible point $y_s\in \mathbb T^4$ attached to each $s\in \Sigma^\mathbb{Z}$ such that the Turing machine with input tape $s$ halts with output $t_{-n},...,t_n$ in positions $-n,...,n$ respectively if and only if the trajectory of $u$ with initial datum $\tilde y_s$ enters $\tilde U_{t_{-n},...,t_n}$. \end{theorem*} \begin{Remark} The metric $g$ in this theorem is the canonical metric of $\mathbb S^{17}$ in the complement of a neighborhood of $e(N)$.
-Observe that in fact we may reduce the dimension of the target sphere by $2$ in all the applications of this section by considering a sphere with an overtwisted contact structure.
-In this case we would obtain a Turing complete Euler flow in $\mathbb S^{15}$.
-In that case we cannot longer guarantee that the metric $g$ is the canonical metric in the complement of a neighborhood of $e(N)$. \end{Remark}
+In fact, we observe that the dimension of the target sphere may be reduced by $2$ in all the applications of this section by considering a sphere with an overtwisted contact structure.
+In this case we would obtain a Turing complete Euler flow in $\mathbb S^{15}$, but we cannot longer guarantee that the metric $g$ is the canonical one in the complement of a neighborhood of $e(N)$.
+This can be easily fixed if one starts with the standard tight contact structure on the sphere and make it overtwisted on a small ball $U\subset\mathbb S^{15}$ using the relative $h$-principle for overtwisted contact structures \cite{BEM}, so that the contact form is the standard one in $\mathbb S^{15}\setminus U$.
+Then, taking an embedding $e:N\to \mathbb S^{15}$ with $e(N)\subset U$, Theorem~\ref{main2} can be applied with the overtwisted target manifold $M\equiv U$, and therefore the resulting Reeb embedding $\widetilde e$ isotopic to $e$ can be taken such that $\widetilde e(N)\subset U$ (although it is no longer $C^0$-close to $e$).
+The metric $g$ can then be chosen to be the canonical one outside $U$ because the contact form coincides with the standard one in $\mathbb S^{15}\setminus U$ by construction. \end{Remark}